brianglass/anastasis/files/tuesday_matins.md

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">You bowed beneath your right hand, all-blessed Saint, the head of him who bowed the heavens and conversed with mortals.
 Keep me safe by that hand and guard my soul in humility.</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">The pathless desert had you as a citizen, blessed Forerunner.
-Therefore I cry to you, Â‘Keep safe my soul, which has become a desert of any godly deed.Â’</span>
+Therefore I cry to you, ‘Keep safe my soul, which has become a desert of any godly deed.’</span>

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">For defending GodÂ’s law you were lawlessly destroyed.
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">For defending God’s law you were lawlessly destroyed.
 Therefore I implore you, set me to rights, who always transgress the law and am entrapped by the wiles of the demons.</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Having built yourself, O Forerunner, as a palace for the Master, you have passed over to tabernacles of God.
 Implore that he who raised up the all-holy house to you may attain them.</span>